 Follow the instructions in the message to use the force import option (-C) to allow the current node to import the disk group.
 Then deport the disk group, after which it can be used again by the package.
 Example:

 '''

 vxdg -tfC import dg_01

-vxdg deport dg 01

 '''